 LEFTOVERS

-Refrigerate for up to 3 days.
+Refrigerate cooked leftovers for up to 3 days.
 Freeze for up to 2 months, ensuring the pork is well covered in the sticky broth to prevent freezer burn.
-Best thawed completely overnight in the fridge before use.
-Reheat in the microwave or on the stovetop with a splash of boiling water to help loosen the sauce.
+Best thawed completely overnight in the fridge before reheating.
+Reheat in the microwave or on the stovetop over medium–low heat with a splash of boiling water to help loosen the sauce.

 • Author: Nicole